vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-purchase-flows.md

 As soon as the purchase is complete, the Payments Gateway sends a [POST Create Payment](https://developers.vtex.com/vtex-rest-api/reference/createpayment) request to the provider.

 The payload is quite big, as it contains information such as the items in the cart, billing address, the order ID, payment methods, callbackURL, and others.
-More information about the endpoints and their payloads will be available in the [Implementing a Payment Provider](ref:payments-integration-implementing-a-payment-provider) section.
+More information about the endpoints and their payloads will be available in the [Implementing a Payment Provider](https://developers.vtex.com/docs/guides/payments-integration-implementing-a-payment-provider) article.

 After that, the provider should respond to the request.
 If the payment cannot be processed right the way, the transaction status changes to `undefined`.
 That does not mean that the payment was canceled or denied, it is just being evaluated.